E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 ## The ACE trigger bad egg

-This purpose of this section is to create a bad egg that, when executed with the freezer, allows to trigger ACE for anywhere just by pressing L+R.
+This purpose of this section is to create a bad egg that, when executed with the freezer, allows to trigger ACE for anywhere just by pressing R.

 **WARNING: This is NOT compatible with the old version of the *memory editor + save hack*.
 Please disable your save hack before following this section: you will then be able to [update your memory editor launcher](hex-editor.md) so that it works with this new setup.**